 The SteelSeries Apex Pro is very well-built.
 It has an aluminum body that feels very solid.
 It has great ABS double shot keycaps that feel durable too.
 It comes with a magnetic wrist rest that's covered by a rubber coating, but unfortunately, it's a dust magnet.

 The ergonomics are good.
 The keyboard comes with a nice magnetic, detachable wrist rest but only features a single incline setting.
 Unfortunately, the feet open up vertically, meaning they can fold back in if you push your keyboard forward.
+For an even more ergonomic design, check out the split design of the Kinesis Freestyle Edge RGB.

 The SteelSeries Apex Pro is a full RGB keyboard.
 You can select your preferred lighting option directly on the keyboard with the menu button and also control the brightness level.
 The black frame creates a nice contrast with the colors and makes the keys easy to read when in the dark.